O. J. Simpson: Other responses

-Simpson was featured in the "In Memoriam" segment at the 24th BET Awards, surprising people in attendance.
-Simpson was left out of the "In Memoriam" segment at the 76th Primetime Emmy Awards, but was included in the full list of the names featured on the Television Academy's website.

-Simpson was also featured in the "In Memoriam" segment at the 56th NAACP Image Awards.
+Simpson was featured in the in memoriam segment at the 24th BET Awards, surprising people in attendance.
+The Academy of Television Arts & Sciences left Simpson out of the in memoriam segment at the 76th Primetime Emmy Awards, but included him in a written version of the segment on the Academy's website.
+Simpson was also featured in the in memoriam segment of the 56th NAACP Image Awards.